 What is Idiopathic Thrombocytopenic Purpura (ITP)?

 Idiopathic Thrombocytopenic Purpura (ITP) is a blood disorder that causes low platelet levels.
-The low platelet levels can cause easy and excessive bleeding, bruising, and petechiae on the skin.
-ITP can be either acute or chronic.
+The low platelet levels can cause easy and excessive bleeding, bruising, and easily visible petechiae on the skin.
+ITP occurs in both children and adults and can be either acute or chronic, with the former being more prevalent.

 How is ITP treated?